marcos-dev88/go-password-generator/README.md

       "has_special_char": true  # If it has special char }
    ```
-5. After running the project, you could make a request at this URL: `http://localhost:{YOUR_API_PORT}/password-gen/`.
+5. After running the project, you could make a request at this URL: `http://localhost:{YOUR_API_PORT}/password-gen/`.<br />
-OBS.: If you don't define your api port the project will run at port `8095`.
+OBS.: If you didn't have defined your api port the project will run at port `8095` by default.

 ### Run application/instalation:
 ```shell script